magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 The dictionary will have other keys that depend upon the type.

 `w.dilate()` triggers transmission of a `please` (i.e. "please Dilate") record with a set of versions that can be accepted.
 Versions use strings, rather than integers, to support experimental protocols, however there is still a total ordering of preferability.
-(XXX FIXME)
+That simply means that the *order* in the list is important; do not sort the list.

 ```
 { "type": "please",